-Wyatt Kendall is a Partner in the firm’s Environmental, Infrastructure and Land Use Practice.
-Mr. Kendall focuses his practice on brownfield redevelopment and urban renewal projects and routinely advises local and national industrial, multi-family, mixed-use, and retail clients on the acquisition, development, disposition, management and financing of properties with significant environmental issues and properties within urban and industrial areas across the country.
+Wyatt Kendall focuses his practice on brownfield redevelopment and urban renewal projects and routinely advises local and national industrial, multi-family, mixed-use, and retail clients on the acquisition, development, disposition, management, and financing of properties with significant environmental issues and properties within urban and industrial areas across the country.
 He also represents corporate and lending clients on environmental issues in the context of a host of corporate transactions, including mergers and acquisitions.
-In this capacity, he undertakes and oversees environmental due diligence and regulatory processes, works with consultants, engineers and other environmental professionals to evaluate and quantify potential liabilities, and drafts and negotiates environmental insurance policies and contract language to effectively allocate the risk of environmental liabilities between the parties.
+In this capacity, Wyatt undertakes and oversees environmental due diligence and regulatory processes, works with consultants, engineers, and other environmental professionals to evaluate and quantify potential liabilities, and drafts and negotiates agreements and environmental insurance policies to effectively allocate the risk of environmental liabilities between the parties.